jaysylvester/citizen/README.md

             // The property name is the name of the include's controller.
             // The property value is the name of the view.
             _head: '_head',
-            _header: '_header',
+            _header: headerView
-            _footer: '_footer'
           }
         });
       });
     }

-This tells citizen to call the _head, _header, and _footer controllers, render their respective views, and add them to the view context under the controller names.
-In article.hbs, we now reference the includes using the `include` helper.
-The `include` helper returns rendered HTML views, so use triple-stache in Handlebars to skip escaping:
+This tells citizen to call the _head and _header controllers, render their respective views, and add them to the view context in the `include` scope under the controller names. citizen include patterns have the same requirements as regular patterns, including a controller with a `handler()` function.

+The rendered includes are stored in the `include` scope.
+In article.hbs, we now reference the includes using the `include` Handlebars helper that's included with citizen (more on why in the [Controller Handoff section](#handlebars-include-helper)).
+In Jade templates, you can reference the `include` object directly, as seen below.
+The `include` object contains rendered HTML views, so you need to skip escaping (triple-stache in Handlebars, != in Jade):

     <!DOCTYPE html>
     <html>